bmlt-enabled/yap/README.md

 If you want to completely block a specific number you can use the setting as follows (comma-separated).

-Do not include "+" symbol the numbers you are blocking.
-Sometimes it's best to look at the Caller querystring value to see the exact number being passed.
+Sometimes it's best to look at the Caller querystring value in your logs or the Twilio console to see the exact number being passed.

 ```php
 static $blocklist = "";